Skip to main content

 Tips to maximize photo collection on graduation day

-Print your QR code in the ceremony program so attendees can upload cap-toss photos while they are still in their seats.
-Place a framed sign at the restaurant for the post-ceremony lunch.
-Put table cards and a welcome sign at the party venue.
+Cover every venue with QR codes.
+Print your code in the ceremony program, place a sign at the restaurant, and put table cards at the party.
 Each placement catches a different group of guests.

-Set up a photo scavenger hunt with graduation-specific prompts: “Photo with the graduate in their cap,” “Best group shot from high school friends,” “Funniest party moment.”
-This gives guests a reason to actively take and upload photos instead of waiting to be asked.
+Use a scavenger hunt at the party.
+Set up a photo scavenger hunt with prompts like “Photo with the graduate in their cap” or “Best group shot from high school friends.”
+This gives guests a reason to actively take and upload photos.

-Out-of-town relatives fly home and forget to upload until they unpack.
-Friends find great photos when scrolling their camera roll days later.
+Keep the upload window open for weeks.
+Out-of-town relatives forget to upload until they unpack.
 With Gather Shot, you can keep uploads open for up to 60 days.
-Send a reminder text a week after graduation with the album link.
+Send a reminder a week after graduation.

 Frequently asked questions